 Section 4250—Reporting Requirements

 Agencies should not round balances but should report the balances in complete amounts, including cents.
 Either the parent or the receiving entity, but not both, may report transfer appropriation accounts under the control of a receiving entity through GTAS.
-Agencies determine whether the parent or receiving entity report.
+Agencies determine whether the parent or receiving entity should submit a report.
 If the parent agency certifies the transfer appropriation accounts, then the spending agency must report the status of transfer appropriation accounts to the parent agency in time to be included in the parent agency’s GTAS submission.
 Transfer appropriation account funds should be returned to the parent/advancing account for disposition before year-end for accounts that must close.

 4250.20—Agreement of Figures